alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 }
 ```

 The mock directory houses data to seed into a MongoDB database.
+For detailed instructions, refer the project's README.md (you'll need MongoDB installed to run the scrirpt).

 ### Building the Interface

-With config files out of the way, the next step is defining and including the interfaces and types used in the project.
-This is accomplished in two main processes:
+With config files out of the way, the next step is defining the interfaces used in the project.
+This is accomplished by building custom types as well as consuming packages provided by third-party dependencies.

-- defining your own types, and
-- installing third-party dependency types

 Most libraries publish their types in a similar convention on NPM: with the @types/ prefix.
-In our project's case, we use the types for Lusca, Mongoose, and other third-party dependencies.
+For our project, we'll use those published by Lusca, Mongoose, and a few others:

 ```bash
 yarn add --dev @types/body-parser @types/express @types/compression @types/lusca @types/node @types/dotenv @types/mongodb
 ```

-With our types installed, we're ready to build our own types, or _interfaces_, to describe the structure of the data used in our project.
+With our dependencies installed, we're ready to build our own types, or _interfaces_, to describe the structure of the data used in our project.
 For my inventory app, there'll only be one type: boxes.
-Each box will have a guid and a string summary of all the items in the box.
+Each box will have a guid and a summary of all the items in the box.

-We define our interface in src/types/IBoxModel.d.ts.
+We define our interface in src/types/IBoxModel.d.ts. _(d.ts is a popular convention in TypeScript denoting a file declaring a type)_

 _src/types/IBoxModel.d.ts_: